 DMV, the members hope to keep decision making efficient despite the addition of new board chairs, while preserving a degree of representation and ownership.
-To date, a double-majority vote has not yet been invoked at either organization, but its existence-and the possibility that a vote might be called-presumably has changed into account the voices of other countries.
+To date, a double-majority vote has not yet been invoked at either organization, but its existence-and the possibility that a vote might be called-presumably has changed the dynamics of decision making by forcing the biggest financial contributors to take into account the voices of other countries.

 The BIS is least well equipped to act as a democratic forum.
 In practice, the BIS implicitly retains a three-tiered membership structure, with each tier enjoying a different level of representation on its Board.
 Permanent direct representation (and a majority of the votes) is guaranteed only for the six founding ("ex-officio") members.
 Countries in a second tier (up to nine) are elected to the Board for three-year renewable terms.
 The other 38 central banks that are members of the BIS are in a third tier and do not have representation on the Board.
 The BIS thus fits under the direct-representation model only to the degree that all of its founding members enjoy direct representation.